-Catherine A. Ponist, CPA Nicole M. Simmons Lynne E. Slaweski, CPA^ Licensed in PA and Member of PICPA, ^Member of AICPA
+Nicole M. Simmons Lynne E. Slaweski, CPA^ Licensed in PA and Member of PICPA, ^Member of AICPA

-Tips and Updates for 2013 Taxpayers
+Tips and Updates for 2014 Taxpayers

-Exemptions - The exemption amount for 2013 has increased to \$3,900 for yourself, your spouse, and each qualifying dependent.
+Exemptions - The exemption amount for 2014 has increased minimally to \$3,950 for yourself, your spouse, and each qualifying dependent.

-Unreimbursed Medical Expenses - Starting in 2013 the Adjusted Gross Income (AGI) starting point after which you can claim unreimbursed medical expenses increased from 7.5% to 10% of your AGI.
+Unreimbursed Medical Expenses - In 2014 the Adjusted Gross Income (AGI) starting point after which you can claim unreimbursed medical expenses increased from 7.5% to 10% of your AGI.
 There is an exemption till 2016 for individuals age 65 and older and their spouses, allowing them to continue using the 7.5% AGI limits.

-Standard Deductions - The standard deduction amounts have increased marginally for 2013 to \$6,100 for single, or married filing separately, \$12,200 for married filing jointly or qualifying widow(er), and \$8,950 for head of households.
-For individuals claimed as a dependent on another's tax return, the 2013 standard deduction is the greater of \$1,000, or \$300 plus earned income.
+Standard Deductions - The standard deduction amounts have increased marginally for 2014 to \$6,200 for single, or married filing separately, \$12,400 for married filing jointly or qualifying widow(er), and \$9,100 for head of households.
+For individuals claimed as a dependent on another's tax return, the 2014 standard deduction is the greater of \$1,000, or \$300 plus earned income.

-IRAs - \$5,500, a slight increase over last year, may be contributed to a traditional or Roth IRA in 2013, by April 15, 2014.
+IRAs - \$5,500, no change from 2013, may be contributed to a traditional or Roth IRA in 2014.
 Those 50 or older at year-end can make an additional catch-up contribution of \$1,000.
 Contributions to traditional IRAs may be deductible, depending on several factors and are phased out at higher AGI levels.
 Distributions continue to be fully taxable as ordinary income, unless there were historical nondeductible contributions.

 Employer-Sponsored 401(k) - Pretax contributions to traditional 401(k) reduce taxable wages, additionally matching contributions and earned income within your plan are tax-deferred until distributed.
-The employee contribution limit for 2013 is \$17,500.
+The employee contribution limit for 2014 is \$17,500.
 Employees age 50 or older by year-end may make an additional catch-up contribution of \$5,500.
 Distributions continue to be fully taxable as ordinary income.